jquinl/bouncy_ui/README.md

 # BouncyUI
-UI control node extension for the Godot Game Engine using GDextension (Godot 4 beta 4.0, will update until release)
+UI control node extension for the Godot Game Engine using GDextension (Godot 4 beta 5.0, will update until release)
 (under construction and subject to change, use only in DEBUG mode)..

-This is a UI node extension that i'm using in a personal project.
-It adds 3 control nodes that facilitate making a responsive UI
+This is a UI node extension that I'm using in a personal project.
+It adds 3 control nodes that facilitate making a responsive UI.

 ## Installation